s1t5/mail-archiver/README.md

 - Restore a selection of emails or an entire mailbox to a destination mailbox

 ### 🗑️ Retention Policies
-- Configure automatic deletion of archived emails from the IMAP server after a specified number of days
+- Configure automatic deletion of archived emails from the mailserver after a specified number of days
 - Set retention period per email account (e.g., delete emails after 30, 90, or 365 days)
 - Emails are only deleted from the server after they have been successfully archived
-- Helps manage storage space on the IMAP server while maintaining a complete archive
+- Helps manage storage space on the mailserver while maintaining a complete archive

 > 🚨 **Important note for retention policies**
 > - Requires IMAP Expunge support from the mail server to permanently delete emails